Douma, Lebanon: History

 Douma was populated since ancient times.
 In the town square sits a sarcophagus, bearing a Greek inscription recording that this was the burial place of Castor, who died in 317 AD.
-The village was almost abandoned until the 16th century, during Ottoman rule, when the modern village was founded by the Greek Orthodox Christian clan of the Chalhoub.
-The family continues to inhabit the village until the present day.
+The village was almost abandoned until the 16th century, during Ottoman rule, when the modern village was founded by the Christian Maalouf and Chalhoub Families.
+The families continue to inhabit the village until the present day.
 In 1880 the Ottoman mutasarrif of Mount Lebanon, Rustum Pasha, appointed a municipal council to administer Douma, the sixth locality to receive a council in Mount Lebanon.

 The Great Famine of Mount Lebanon during World War I precipitated a wave of emigrants from Douma to the Americas and their remittances significantly contributed to boosting the village's economy.
 Most infrastructure and houses in Douma were built between 1881 and 1914, largely financed by emigrants from the village in Brazil, Argentina and the United States of America.
 In the 1920s, the leaders of Syria who had just rebelled against the French Mandatory rule, were detained and exiled to Douma of Lebanon.
 One of those leaders was Sa’dallah al-Jabiri who was destined to become Syria's first Prime Minister after its independence in the 1940s.
 Another one was a main author of Syria's constitution: lawyer Safadi.

+Starting even before the 1920s, emigrants from Douma had settled in thirteen countries across five continents.